TeamCM/Atom-Fluorine/papers/GENERAL.md

 ### Subtraction: {#sub-op}
 Subtraction in the Atom Fluorine is a basically addition but with the number N inverted (xor with 255) and carry in and out inverted.

-Given a 8-bit unsigned integer N. (number) This formula or C code is used:
+Example with a given a 8-bit unsigned integer N (number):
 ```c
 uint_8t r = (uint8_t)AC + (N ^ 255) + !(bool)ci;
 bool co = ((uint8_t)AC + N) <= 255;